1MAGNOVA/airbnb-clone-project/README.md

 Reviews - users can express their experiences on certain bookings and properties, Payments - Users can make payments on listings/ properties

+**Feature Breakdown**
+User Management
+- this helps to manage the app users, using CRUD methods, this also helps identify users and their bookings and properties

+Property Management
+- this helps manage properties,location of propertes ,
+- helps with property pricing and bookings

+Bookings Management
+- this helps manage properties that are listed and checks through available properties
+- helps show specifications and service offerings

+Reviews entry
+- this shows user recommendation of a property or properties
+- this helps add user experience on a property

+Payments
+- this helps users make payments
+- this also helps resolve payment problems and refunds where possible